stripe/stripe-react-native/docs/upgrading-from-v0.7.0.md

 ## 3. Moved `setupFutureUsage` to the `options` argument

-- This means you'll now pass `setupFutureUsage` to the second argument to `createPaymentMethod`, and the third argument to `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup`.
+- This means you'll now pass `setupFutureUsage` to the third argument of `confirmPayment` and `confirmSetupIntent`, instead of the second argument.

 ## 4. Renamed `type` field to `paymentMethodType` on `PaymentMethod.Result`, `PaymentIntent.Result`, and `SetupIntent.Result`